Friday, March 23, 2018

 I was never interested in war

-But the war had interest in me
+But the war had an interest in me

-When the war started I was drafted
+When the war started, I was drafted

 They sent me to Nam to fight Communism